-A.6.1.2 Channel sounding A.6.1.2.1 BUPT campus
+A.6.1.2.1 BUPT campus

 The measurements were performed at the center frequency of 3.5 GHz with 100 MHz bandwidth in the main building BUPT campus.
 The main building a 14 floor building with the height of 66 m.
 The measurement spots are deployed along the corridor of each measured floor.
 The walls of the building are made of concrete and the doors wood.
 Outside the western wall of the main building is large open area with only a few trees of approximately 10m high, 90-100m away from the main building.